 - Guidelines Income minus Notional Child Support minus Taxes and Deductions plus Government Benefits and Credits = Recipient’s INDI

 When children are involved in a primary residential setting the parent with children always has over 50% of the net disposable income (more people means they get more than half) Unlike the without child formula the spouse doesn’t get 50 % of the NDI when kids are involved because even an access parent has costs for exercising access to their children during the time they spend with their children.
-Finally the payor logically has employment-related expenses where as the recipient spouse carring for children at home full time has access to both child and spousal support.
+Finally, the payor logically has employment-related expenses whereas the recipient spouse caring for children at home full time has access to both child and spousal support.

 Length- In short relationships with children be prepared to pay more and longer compared to childless ones!